 The CSMA/CD Mechanism Explained

-Carrier Sense Multiple Access/Collision Detection (CSMA/CD) is a mechanism to send information in a shared environment.
+Carrier Sense Multiple Access/Collision Detection (CSMA/CD) is a mechanism that allows end devices to exchange data in a half-duplex shared environment.
 It involves three steps: CS (Carrier Sense), MA (Multiple Access), and CD (Collision Detection).
 Each step describes a particular functionality of this mechanism.

 Carrier Sense

 In a traditional hub-based wired Ethernet environment, only one device can send a frame at a time.
 All other devices have to wait until the transmission is over.
-To ensure that no other device is currently transmitting a frame, a device sense the media before putting its own frame on the wire.
+To ensure that no other device is currently transmitting a frame, a device senses the media before sending its own frame.
 If the wire is a copper cable (such as UTP and STP), the device checks the voltage levels on the wire.
-If the wire is a fiber optic cable (such as SMF and MMF), the device checks the light frequencies on the wire.
+If the wire is a fiber-optic cable (such as SMF or MMF), the device checks the light frequencies on the cable.

 Sensing the media before sending frames is the first step of the CSMA/CD mechanism.
 This step is known as Carrier Sense.
 All devices that use this mechanism to send frames must go through this step.